 Learning outcomes of the course unit

-The student must have passed the exam of german Literature II.
+The student must have passed the exams of German Literature I and II.

 Course contents summary

 The course centres on two movements of German literature, the Frühromantik and the second part of 20th century.